-Authenticity by James H. Gilmore; B. Joseph Pine
+Authenticity : what consumers really want by James H. Gilmore; B. Joseph Pine

 Contrived.
 Disingenuous.
 Phony.
 Inauthentic.
 Do your customers use any of these words to describe what you sell--or how you sell it?
 If so, welcome to the club.
 Inundated by fakes and sophisticated counterfeits, people increasingly see the world in terms of real or fake.
 They would rather buy something real from someone genuine rather than something fake from some phony.
 When deciding to buy, consumers judge an offering's (and a company's) authenticity as much as--if not more than--price, quality, and availability.
 In Authenticity, James H. Gilmore and B. Joseph Pine II argue that to trounce rivals companies must grasp, manage, and excel at rendering authenticity.
 Through examples from a wide array of industries as well as government, nonprofit, education, and religious sectors, the authors show how to manage customers' perception of authenticity by: recognizing how businesses "fake it;" appealing to the five different genres of authenticity; charting how to be "true to self" and what you say you are; and crafting and implementing business strategies for rendering authenticity.
 The first to explore what authenticity really means for businesses and how companies can approach it both thoughtfully and thoroughly, this book is a must-read for any organization seeking to fulfill consumers' intensifying demand for the real deal.

-Birth of a Salesman by Walter A. Friedman
+Birth of a salesman : the transformation of selling in America by Walter A. Friedman

 In this entertaining and informative book, Walter Friedman chronicles the remarkable metamorphosis of the American salesman from itinerant amateur to trained expert.
 From the mid-nineteenth century to the eve of World War II, the development of sales management transformed an economy populated by peddlers and canvassers to one driven by professional salesmen and executives.
 From book agents flogging Ulysses S. Grant's memoirs to John H. Patterson's famous pyramid strategy at National Cash Register to the determined efforts by Ford and Chevrolet to craft failsafe sales pitches for their dealers, selling evolved from an art to a science.
 Salesmanship as a term and a concept arose around the turn of the century, paralleling the new science of mass production.
 Managers assembled professional forces of neat, responsible salesmen who were presented as hardworking pillars of society, no longer the butt of endless travelling salesmen jokes.
 People became prospects; their homes became territories. into dark places.
 The study of selling itself became an industry, producing academic disciplines devoted to marketing, consumer behaviour, and industrial psychology.
 At Carnegie Mellon's Bureau of Salesmanship Research, Walter Dill Scott studied the characteristics of successful salesmen and ways to motivate consumers to buy.
 Full of engaging portraits and illuminating insights, Birth of a Salesman is a singular contribution that offers a clear understanding of the transformation of salesmanship in modern America.